Spring, Texas: History of public schools

 Originally Spring was served by the Spring Common School District.
 In 1935 that district and the Harrell Common School District merged, forming the Spring Independent School District.
 The Southwell School, the segregated African-American school, served Spring from the early 1900s until 1945.
 In 1932 the Wunsche family donated land to the Spring school district, and the Carl Wunsche School, serving middle and high school, opened.
 In 1947 an addition opened and elementary school students began to be served by Wunsche.
-Salyers, opened in 1959 as Spring Elementary School, was the first dedicated elementary school of Spring ISD.
-As a result of Salyers opening, elementary school classes were removed from Wunsche School.
+Salyers, opened in 1959 as Spring Elementary School, was Spring ISD's first dedicated elementary school.
+After Salyers opened, elementary school classes were removed from Wunsche School.
 Spring High School opened in 1969, taking high school students from Wunsche.
 As a result, Wunsche became SISD's first dedicated middle school.

-Winship Elementary School's classes began in fall 1972; the Winship campus opened on December 15 of that year.
+Winship Elementary School's classes began in 1972; the Winship campus opened on December 15 of that year.
 Jenkins opened on February 6, 1977.
 Hirsch opened in 1978.
 Anderson opened in 1979.
 Dueitt opened in 1980.
-Wunsche closed as a regular middle school in 1983, and it was retrofitted to become a multi-purpose school.
-Twin Creeks, which took the middle school population of Wunsche, opened in 1984.
+Wunsche closed as a regular middle school in 1983, and was retrofitted to become a multipurpose school.
+Twin Creeks, which took Wumsche's middle school population, opened in 1984.
 Smith opened in 1986.
-Anderson was named a 1989-90 National Blue Ribbon School.
+Anderson was named a 1989–90 National Blue Ribbon School.
 Burchett opened in August 2005.
 Bailey opened in August 2006 and was dedicated on October 15 of that year.
-By the spring of 2015, Spring ISD planned to have built a new elementary school and High School #4 within the Spring CDP.
+By 2015, Spring ISD planned to have built a new elementary school and High School #4 within the Spring CDP.
 Middle School #8 (Springwoods Village) is scheduled to open in fall 2020.

 Private schools

-Langtry Preparatory Academy, a private school, is located in the Spring CDP.
+Langtry Preparatory Academy, a private school, is in the Spring CDP.